 2018 is coming on strong.
-With only 23 days to go there’re a few things you could be doing to ensure that your 2018 starts with a clean and organised financial slate!
+With only 23 days to go there are a few things you could be doing to ensure that your 2018 starts with a clean and organised financial slate!

 1. Review your pension contributions

-Sounds boring, but honestly, it’s something you need to do every year.
+It might not sound like the most exciting way to spend an evening, but it’s something you need to do every year.
 Most private pension providers will provide you with an annual statement, but if they haven’t then contact them and request one.
 If you have a pension connected to an old job that you are no longer paying in to then make sure you contact them too and ask for an annual statement.
 If you do have a dormant pension that you’re no longer contributing to, then you could also consider amalgamating your pension pots so that your money is all in one place.
 Talk to your current pension provider to see if this is a possibility for you.

 If you have received a pay rise in the past year, or you find that you are managing to live below your means, then you should consider upping your monthly pension contribution so that you are putting away more of your salary and investing for the future.